Che (2008 film): Part 2: Guerrilla

-The second part begins on 3 November 1966 with Guevara arriving in Bolivia disguised as a middle-aged representative of the Organization of American States hailing from Uruguay, who subsequently drives into the mountains to meet his men.
+The second part begins on 3 November 1966 with Guevara arriving in La Paz, Bolivia disguised as a middle-aged representative of the Organization of American States hailing from Uruguay, who subsequently drives into the mountains to meet his men.
 The film is organized by the number of days that he was in the country.
 On Day 26, there is solidarity among Guevara's men despite his status as a foreigner.
 By Day 67, Guevara, however, has been set up for betrayal.
 He tries to recruit some peasants only to be mistaken for a cocaine smuggler, and the Bolivian Communist Party, led by Mario Monje, refuse to support the armed struggle.
 On Day 100, there is a shortage of food and Guevara exercises discipline to resolve conflicts between his Cuban and Bolivian followers.

 By Day 113, some of the guerrillas have deserted, and, upon capture, have led the Bolivian Army to the revolutionaries' base camp, which contained vast stockpiles of food, much-needed supplies, and intelligence identifying much of the group as Cubans.
 Much to Che's disappointment Tamara "Tania" Bunke, Guevara's revolutionary contact has botched elaborate preparations and given away their identity.
-On Day 141, the guerrillas capture Bolivian soldiers that refuse to join the revolution and are free to return to their villages.
-CIA and US Army Special Forces advisers arrive to supervise anti-insurgent activity and to train the Bolivian Army.
+On Day 141, the guerrillas capture Bolivian soldiers that refuse to join the revolution, but soon free them so they can return to their villages.
+Bolivian President and dictator René Barrientos calls upon the United States for help.
+CIA and US Army Special Forces advisers arrive in Bolivia to supervise anti-insurgent activity and to train the Bolivian Army.
 On Day 169, Guevara's visiting friend, the French intellectual Régis Debray, is captured at Muyupampa by the Bolivian Army along with two of Che's last contacts with the outside world.
 A Bolivian airstrike then occurs against Che's guerrillas on Day 219, driving them deeper into hiding.
 By this time, Che has split his forces; his best fighters travel with him in one column, while another column contains other personnel, including Tania, and carries much of the remaining supplies.